vimalveerachamy/coding-interview-patterns/README.md

 going to reinforce your learning, and better prepare you for high‐stakes coding interviews:\
 https://bit.ly/run-code

+## Contributing to the Repo
+We welcome contributions to the repository!
+Of course, your contributions will be credited.
+If you’d like to add solutions in a language of your choice, or amend an existing solution in any language, please read the instructions provided in [Contribute.md](Contribute.md).

 ## 📙 About the Book

 Coding interviews are tough, and they're only getting tougher, typically demanding months of preparation.
 What we all want is a way to master algorithms and data structures without having to spend countless hours sifting through endless, unfocussed resources.
 Introducing "Coding Interview Patterns," your complete guide to mastering the key patterns needed to ace your next coding interview.<br />